 Scratching is a very common sound that a rat has found an entry point to your home!

 Why do rats scratch?

 Rats scratch because they are finding routes through your home.
-Now they have found their way in, the next step is for them to discover and remember routes they can use to travel throughout your home.
+Now they have found their way in; the next step is for them to discover and remember routes they can use to travel throughout your home.
 They will be scratching at walls to try to create routes.

 This is the most common rat noise you will hear in your home.
-Sometimes, it sounds like it is a much bigger animal traversing the darkened spaces in your home, but it is likely to be a rat.
+Sometimes, it sounds like a much bigger animal traversing the darkened spaces in your home, but it is likely to be a rat.

 Why do rats scurry?

 Simply put, a rat has found some routes they can travel through your home.
 I visited a friend’s home recently, and they could hear rats in one wall, and they could trace it as it climbed (rats are excellent climbers) right up to the attic.
 After sundown, this noise was unbearable.
 I looked at the outside of their home and found a rat entry point at the wall entrance.

 We watched the entry point from inside the house, and as soon as the rat left in search of food, we sealed the hole.
 After checking around the rest of the house, I was confident that was the only entry point.
 They never heard the rat again, but they did have quite a bit of rat urine to clean up!

 I mentioned above that rats have ever-growing teeth!
 To keep these monster teeth under control, rats need to gnaw tons of items.